montagejs/the-little-binder/extending.md

 `toSql(syntax, table)`

-The syntax tree in question would be:
+The syntax tree for the FRB expression would be:

 ```javascript
 var syntax = {type: "sortedBlock", args: [